jonbrand/onboarding-app/README.md

 ## 📝 License

 This project is under the MIT license.
-See the file[LICENSE](.github/LICENSE.md) para mais detalhes.
+See the file [LICENSE](.github/LICENSE.md) para mais detalhes.

 ---